DharshiBalasubramaniyam/k8s-sample/README.md

 - In MiniKube, service exposes your Pod(s) to other Pods or to your local machine.

 > Note: For production we can run k8s applications on cloud providers like AWS (EKS), Azure (AKS), or GCP (GKE).

+## Config map
+- A ConfigMap is used to store non-sensitive configuration data that our application can use.
+- We can inject the values from the ConfigMap into a container by using environment variables in our Deployment.

+## Secret
+- A Secret is used to store sensitive data like passwords, API keys, or tokens securely.
+Secrets are encoded in Base64 to ensure safe transmission.
+- In the Deployment, we reference the Secret to inject the sensitive value into the container’s environment variables.